evanpeaseLW/SolrTaxMan/README.md

 ## Taxonomy Manager for Apache Solr

 The "taxonomy" is an entity containing a category tree.
-Each leaf on the tree holds "business rules" and metadata which can be used at query-time to build Solr requests dynamically for a given category as a user navigates through the tree.
+Each leaf on the tree holds "business rules" and metadata which can be used at query-time to build Solr requests dynamically for as a user navigates through the tree.
 The Solr response can then be used in conjunction with the taxonomy metadata to render useful output to the user interface.

-This should be implemented through an API on top of Solr.
+The goal is to be able to provide an API that enables easy integration of Solr into website navigation.
+For example, a user selects Systems->Notebooks on an eCommerce website.
+This should fire off a request to Solr for Notebooks together with a list of default parameters specific to the Notebooks category.

 **Can't Solr do this by itself?**